Piotr933/Recipes-My_implemetation_of_project_from_Jetbrains_Academy/README.md

 This is a Spring Boot project.During this project I learned about JSON, REST API, Spring Boot Security, H2 database, LocalDateTime, Project Lombok, and other concepts useful for the backend.

+## Description

+This program stores all recipes in one place.
+Create a multi-user web service with Spring Boot that allows storing, retrieving, updating, and deleting recipes.

 ## Installation
 ```bash
 https://github.com/Piotr933/Recipes-My_implemetation_of_project_from_Jetbrains_Academy.git